Monday, January 13, 2025

 Another drone flying at night on December 3 over New Jersey.

-Drone flights for recreational and commercial use are legal in the state but are subject to local and FAA regulations and flight restrictions.
+Recreational and commercial drone flights are permitted in New Jersey, but they are subject to local regulations, FAA guidelines, and designated flight restrictions.

 Frequently Asked Questions (FAQs)